-Stand-up paddleboarding is quickly becoming one of the most popular outdoor sports in the country, and the Gunnison Valley has plenty of opportunities to try it out.
+Stand-up paddleboarding is quickly becoming one of the most popular outdoor sports and the Gunnison-Crested Butte area has plenty of opportunities to try it out.
 Rent a SUP in town or bring your own, and explore miles of mellow rivers, alpine lakes, and Colorado’s largest body of water, Blue Mesa Reservoir.

 SUPing Blue Mesa Reservoir

 Blue Mesa Reservoir is one of the state’s undiscovered gems.
 The lake encompasses 96 miles of shoreline and many day-use areas and campgrounds dot the north shoreline along US 50.
 Most of these day-use areas have bathrooms, picnic tables, and great fishing.

 The lake does tend to pick up with wind during the afternoon.
 Start early for longer trips and make sure you give yourself plenty of time to get back before the wind starts to get rough.

 A short, fun paddle with some interesting geology.
 Park at the Dillon Pinnacles trailhead along US 50.
 These pinnacles are the result of erosion in the West Elk Breccia, an ancient volcanic mudlflow.
 By paddling along the shore towards the dam and then up West Elk Creek you’ll get the best view of these spires.

 Lake Fork Arm

 The Lake Fork of the Gunnison dumps into Blue Mesa just above the dam.
 Parking can be found at the Lake Fork boat ramp just off CO-92 by the dam.
 Another parking area can be found just before the Sapinero bridge on US 50 West coming from Gunnison.
 This is just a dirt road down to the water, and some clearance may be required.